jhill1/SEPwC/source/How_a_computer_works.rst

     **Navigating a filesystem**

     Download `this zip file <https://github.com/jhill1/SEPwC/raw/master/code_examples/cli_example.zip>`_
     to your Home directory.
 Extract it.
+Keep the original zip file (or make a note to download again later).

     What we are going to do is use the graphical and CLI navigation side-by-side to show how to navigate a filesystem.